We offer a no hidden fees cash pay pricing.

 Scheduling Surgery and Registration

-- To proceed with surgery, you must pay balance $8500 ONE WEEK before.
+- To proceed with surgery, you must pay total balance ONE WEEK before surgery.

 - Payment covers Hospital stay for two nights, surgeon and anesthesia fees.

 - It also covers one postoperative visit with Dr. del Pino

 - Once you pay you can schedule your surgery date

 - Regional: Mondays and Thursdays

 - Patients are given a prescription for pain medicine that they will use after the operation.
 They should fill it before the surgery.